cbohara/think_stats/README.md

 ### probability

-  - probability: frequency / sample size
+  - probability = frequency / sample size

   - normalization: the process of dividing frequency by sample size to get probability